MetaphorData/connectors/metaphor/s3/README.md

 #### File types

-The following file types are supported:
+`five_types` config can take one or multiple values from below:

-- "csv"
+- `csv`
-- "tsv"
+- `tsv`
-- "avro"
+- `avro`
-- "parquet"
+- `parquet`
-- "json"
+- `json`

 All other file types are automatically ignored.
-If not provided, all these file types will be included.
+If not specified, all of the above file types will be included.

 #### Excluded URIs

-The excluded URIs do not support labels.
+You can optionally specify the URI patterns to exclude using the `excludes` config.
+It supports wildcards but not `{table}` & `{partition}` labels.

 ## Optional Configurations

 ### TLS Verification

-By default, TLS certificates are fully verified using the boto's Certificate Authority (CA).
+By default, TLS certificates are fully verified using the default Certificate Authority (CA).
 You can change it by setting the following config:

 ```yaml
 verify_ssl: <verify_ssl>